 —John 10:22-39, NRSV

 In verse 25, Jesus states that He is doing works in His Father’s name.
 He concludes His discourse by driving this point in with the redundant statement that He and His Father are one in verse 30.
 This is clearly a claim of legal agency on behalf of God, based on sonship.
-The Pharisees understand very clearly this as implying that Jesus shares God’s divine essence, and it is for this they want to stone him.
+The Pharisees understand this very clearly as implying that Jesus shares God’s divine essence, and for this reason they want to stone him.
 Jesus then argues from the Psalms, which call the people of God אלהים, an ambiguous word that means both ‘gods’ and ‘judges,’ but is translated in the Septuagint [See note 4] as θεοι.
 He then goes further, explicitly claiming God’s power of attorney by establishing Himself as the Son of God and claiming to have authorization to act on behalf of God.
-This effectively, and perhaps deliberately, got Him only deeper into trouble and they intensified their efforts against Him, albeit unsuccessfully.
+This effectively, and perhaps deliberately, got Him only deeper into trouble and they intensified their efforts against Him, albeit unsuccessfully for the time being.

 So we see that in the New Testament, the proclamation that Jesus is the Son of God has two meanings: it means He shares God’s essence, and it means He is God’s authorized representative whose acts have the legal force of divine acts.
 The proclamation that Jesus is Son of Humanity also has two meanings: it means He shares our human essence, and it means He is the authorized representative of the entire human race, whose acts are binding and effective on all.
 St. Cyril of Jerusalem reasoned that if Jesus were not fully human, humans would have not participated in His victory and thus would not benefit from it.
 [See note 8] Following this reasoning, if Jesus were not fully divine, then His acts would have had no more effect than if we had done them ourselves—which is to say they would have been in vain.

 In our society, unlike biblical cultures, there is a legal form called a power of attorney, which can be as broad or as narrow in scope as the originator desires.
-[See note 9] A buyer, who is unable to attend a real estate settlement, can solve the problem by providing his real estate agent with a real-estate power of attorney.
+[See note 9] A buyer, who is unable to attend a real-estate settlement, can solve the problem by providing his real-estate agent with a real-estate power of attorney.
 The seller can do the same.
 Imagine how smoothly the transaction would go if the buyer and the seller chose the same attorney-in-fact!
-That is precisely what we have afoot in the New Testament.
+That is precisely what is going on in the New Testament and it is what Paul means in Galatians 3:20.
+Normally there are two mediators, one for each party, but in this case, there is only one mediator who represents both parties.
 Jesus is simultaneously the agent of God and the agent of the human race.
 By being God’s agent, He is able to effect salvation; and by being our agent, he makes it possible for us to benefit from it.
-In the context of the first century, the only way He can obtain that agency is by sharing the essence of God on one hand and the essence of the human race on the other.
+In the context of the first century, the only way He can obtain that agency is by sharing the essence and agency of God on one hand and the essence and agency of the human race on the other.